Samsung/tizen-docs/docs/application/dotnet/guides/app-management/application-launcher.md

     }
     ```

-10. In the next step, grid component for application icons is created.
+10. In the next step, the grid component for application icons is created.
 Grid spacing and columns number are defined in the [GridLayout](../user-interface/nui/grid-layout.md) object.
 The `appGrid` component width and height is set to fill its parent:

     ```csharp
     View appGrid = new View()